pohara60/cross_number/cross_number_v2/PRD.md

 *   Support for every single puzzle from the original version.
 The initial focus will be on migrating a representative subset of puzzles to the new architecture.
 *   A public-facing API for third-party integrations.

+## 3.1.
+Status

+**Current Status:** In Progress

+*   The core solver engine and puzzle definition components have been implemented.
+*   The CLI is functional for running puzzles with known mappings.
+*   The project is currently in the finalization phase, which includes code cleanup, documentation, and comprehensive testing.

 ## 4. Functional Requirements

 ### 4.1.
 Core Solver Engine